lsst-dm/dm_dev_guide/docs/package_docs.rst

    API reference for C++ developers

-We recommend that the entirety of a package's documentation be contained in a single ``index.rst`` file.
+We recommend that the entirety of a package's documentation be contained in a single :file:`index.rst` file.
 This minimal pagination makes it easier for readers for use their browser's search to find specific phrases.

 In the following sections we expand on key concepts in writing a package's user guide.